New York's largest indoor climbing facility has more than 30,000 sq ft of climbing surface, with some 125 top rope stations, 16ft...

-It's not just the art that draws the crowds.
-Head in on Saturday afternoons from July to early September, and rock on at one of New York's coolest weekly music/culture events, Warm Up.
-It's a hit with everyone from verified hipsters to plugged-in music geeks, who spill into the MoMA PS1 courtyard to eat, drink, catch kooky performances and get their general groove on.
+On Saturday afternoons from July to early September, PS1 hosts Warm Up, one of New York's coolest weekly music/culture events.
+It's a hit with everyone from verified hipsters to plugged-in music geeks.
 The tunes are the main attraction, with a stellar line-up of top bands, experimental music and DJs each week.
-Featured artists have included Omar-S, Tanlines, NGUZUNGUZU and acid-house pioneer DJ Pierre.
 It's like one big block party, albeit with better music and art than your usual neighborhood slap-up.
-Not bad for $15.
-Linked to the fun is the annual YAP (Young Architects Program) competition, which sees emerging architects competing for the chance to transform the MoMA PS1 courtyard.
-Nabbing the prize in 2011 was Brooklyn's Interboro Partners, whose installation graced the space with a sexy, striking canopy of white sails and ropes.
-The initiative has now gone global, with an international edition held at Rome's Zaha Hadid–designed MAXXI museum.
+Linked to the fun is the annual YAP (Young Architects Program) competition; the winner transforms the courtyard with creative shade structures for the summer.

 In cooler weather, Sunday Sessions (3pm to 5pm) are a series of lectures, film screenings, experimental comedy, postindustrial noise jams and more.

 On the top floor is Meeting, one of light artist James Turrell's earliest installations; it was closed for renovation at last visit, but is worth seeking out (open after 3pm) when it's back.